whaleygeek/MyLittleComputer/README.md

 # MyLittleComputer

-This is a complete toolchain for a tiny computer architecture

 This is a complete toolchain for a tiny computer architecture.
 The chosen architecture is completely compatible with the Little Man Computer architecture, as (mostly defined) here: